fredlcore/BSB-LAN/docs/EN/configure.md

 There are two ways to configure BSB-LAN:

 1. Through the configuration file `BSB_LAN_config.h``
-1. Through the web-interface by calling [`http://bsb-lan.local/C](http://bsb-lan.local/C) (or the corresponding IP address)
+1. Through the web-interface by calling [http://bsb-lan.local/C](http://bsb-lan.local/C) (or the corresponding IP address)

 For the initial configuration, some settings have to be configured in the configuration file (such as language and network settings).
 Any further changes can be done also in the web-interface.
 It may, however, be useful to do the configuration (also) in the configuration file in case one needs to change the microcontroller.
 Almost all settings exist also in the web-interface and vice versa.

+On an ESP32-based microcontroller, BSB-LAN will set up its own wireless access point named `BSB-LAN` if it cannot connect to any network.
+So even without any further configuration, you can connect to this access point with the password `BSB-LPB-PPS-LAN` and access BSB-LAN via the IP address `http://192.168.4.1` and proceed with the configuration via this way.
+Keep in mind that if you have set a passkey or HTTP username and password, these are still required if these details are stored in EEPROM or `BSB_LAN_config.h`.

 ---
 ## Configuration through `BSB_LAN_config.h``